g0ulartleo/mirante-alerts/README.md

 - **EndpointChecker**: Performs HTTP operations on URLs and validates responses based on configuration
 - **MySQLCountChecker**: Executes SQL queries that return counts and validates them against expected values
+- **SQSCountChecker**: Monitors the number of messages in an SQS queue and alerts if it exceeds a threshold
 - See all built-in sentinels with configuration examples [here](docs/builtin-sentinels.md)